EU agrees on partial oil ban after Zelensky's call for unity

 The embargo on Russian oil, proposed by the commission four weeks ago, is seen as an important step to cut Moscow's financing capacity — since revenues from oil and gas exports are Russia's two main sources of income internationally.

-"Why do you depend on Russia, on their pressure, not vice versa?," Zelensky told EU leaders.
+"Why do you depend on Russia, on their pressure, not vice-versa?," Zelensky told EU leaders.

 "Why can Russia still earn almost a billion euros a day by selling energy?," he also said.